bryantChhun/mm2Python/README.md

 micro-manager 2.0 plugin that enables python control using Py4j remote procedure calls and IPC data transfer using memory mapped files

 # dependencies
+mm2python is a plugin for the open-source microscopy control project Micro-Manager (https://micro-manager.org/) (https://github.com/micro-manager/micro-manager)
+Please download and install version 2.0 from that site.

+mm2python depends on the Py4j project (https://www.py4j.org/).
+It is included as a dependency in the gradle build

 # getting started
+For micro-manager users:
+> copy the mm2python .jar file from build/libs folder to your micro-manager plugin directory.
+> The next time you start micro-manager, it should be selectable from the menu.

+For developers:
+> mm2python uses the gradle build system to manage tests, dependencies and build.
+>
+> Additionally, it was developed in IntelliJ and includes .idea files to help manage debugging configurations.
+> The package .jar can be built by running the "Jar" configuration.
+Then that .jar can be copied to your micro-manager directory by running "copyCoreToMM" configuration.
+> Finally, you can launch the external micro-manager program from within IntelliJ (normally or in debug mode) by running the "Run_external_MM" configuration

 # how to use
+mm2python has a simple UI with three tabs:
+> 1) Main Pane:  Contains a console to display events.
+Initiate the bridge to python (using py4j) by clicking the "create python bridge" button.
+Initiate the event monitor to track data generation by clicking the "START monitor" button

+> 2) Configuration:  Currently, there is only one implemented messenger interface: Py4j.
+You can select one of two temp-file management systems: fixed or dynamic.

+> 3) Disk Management:  Define the path to temp folder to store memory mapped files.
+While not necessary, you can also create a RAM disk to reserve a portion of system ram for temp file placement.
+On Windows systems, this requires you have installed the imdisk program.
+After RAM disk creation, you will need to format that drive.

+For most users, you will simply use default values.
+Then the only need is to click "Create Python Bridge" and "START monitor"

+> #### accessing the data from python
+> 1. install py4j by using pip or anaconda:
+> ``` buidoutcfg
+> conda install py4j
+> pip install py4j
+> ```

+> 2. type the following:
+> ``` buildoutcfg
+> from py4j.java_gateway import JavaGateway, GatewayParameters
+> gateway = JavaGateway(gateway_parameters=GatewayParameters(auto_field=True))
+> gate = gateway.entry_point
+> mmc = gate.getCMMCore()
+> mm = gate.getStudio()
+> ```
+> this will give you access to all micromanager core and studio functions.

+> 3) to access data using mm2python:
+> ``` buildoutcfg
+> path_to_data = gate.getLastMeta()
+> dat = np.memmap(meta.getFilepath(),
+>                 dtype="uint16",
+>                 mode='r+', offset=0,
+>                 shape=(meta.getxRange(), meta.getyRange()))
+> ```
+> "dat" is an ndarray-like object that can be used interchangeably with numpy arrays.

 # License
 Chan Zuckerberg Biohub Software License